 Product Management

+Much of my career has been at start ups.
 From the perspective of an investor-founder, Michael Seibel breaks down building products at start ups with great clarity.

 Writing

-Good writing is indistinguishable from good thinking.
+Good writing produces good thinking.

 The Sense of Style defines style and teaches intuitively how to develop a classical style.
 If you have less time, watch the talk.